-Melting Snow, Ice Causing Headaches As Thaw Out Continues
+Melting Snow, Ice Causing Headaches As NYC Thaws Out

-NEW YORK (CBSNewYork) — The thaw out continues to cause headaches across New York City as the snow and ice melts away.
+NEW YORK (CBSNewYork) — From falling ice to mounds of garbage, the thaw out continues to cause headaches across New York City as the snow and ice melts away.

 Large chunks of an icicle fell from a highrise Tuesday afternoon in SoHo and crushed the top of a small SUV, destroying the vehicle.